 Double page spreads group animals according to a common gross connection ranging from Ugly (Animals that look gross) to Thirsty (Animals that drink blood) and Wacky (Animals that are strange and gross).
 The information is presented in a variety of formats with the inclusion of diagrams and fact boxes making it appeal to children who do not like to be overwhelmed by a block of text.
 Finally, no factbook is complete without a quiz and readers will find two at the back.

-I can see this book being popular with children across the junior years (perhaps more 9+ with the amount of text and some of the technical language).
+I can see A Giant Dose Of Gross being popular with children across the junior years (perhaps more 9+ with the amount of text and some of the technical language).